stashyman/MusicShare/README.md

 6. Library searching now works for friends (nonfriends) and public.

 7. Functionaliry for setting 5 has been moved to 3.

+8. Finished Library visibility.
+Users now have option to set whether or not the public can view their library.